BabyCues logo Nurture your newborn's digestive comfort. Check out my bestselling book!Yes please

 • Beneficial positioning

-Opening and closing the mouth – well of course there are many things that can have a baby doing this like crying, having air ready to be released, teething, interaction with parents or environment, and when anything touches their cheeks or mouth, which then leads us onto one of the most misconstrued newborn cues…
+Opening and closing the mouth – well of course there are many things that can have a baby doing this like crying, having air ready to be released, teething, interaction with parents or environment, of something may have simply touched their cheek or mouth which has set off their root reflex, which has them opening their mouth...

 Rooting to suck – this is one of the most misinterpreted hunger cues, because if babies are rooting, they are looking to suck.
 Let’s repeat that because it is an important sentence; rooting is about sucking.
 It is us that then attaches the thinking that sucking is always about hunger.
 Yes, baby may root to suck when they are hungry, but they also do this when they feel digestive movement (whether it’s painful or not) and to swallow essential salivary enzymes for digestion.

 Move their eyes around – hmmm.
 Anyone else think that this is ambiguous?
 Do I really have to say that newborns move their eyes around for many reasons?
 However, what I do need to let you know is that if your baby is largely happy and starring off into space while moving their eyes around, then this is actually another Wind-Cue that I have discovered and named the Windy Stare.
-The Windy Stare also lets you know that your baby has a burp, or burps, that are ready to be released and you can do this by using the numerous positions and calming techniques in my ten-step-method of burping, called Nature’s Wind Sequence, which you can learn more about in my Free Burping Your Baby Well Coaching.
+The Windy Stare also lets you know that your baby has a burp, or burps, that are ready to be released and you can do this by using the numerous positions and calming techniques in my ten-step-method of burping, called Nature’s Wind Sequence, which you can learn more about in my Burping and Gas Masterclass

 Wriggling and getting restless – this cue can also happen when baby is feeling natural or heightened levels of nutrients, air or waste moving through their tummy, intestines or bowel.
 It might also happen when baby is tired.